Identity Testing for Constant-Width, and Any-Order, Read-Once Oblivious Arithmetic Branching Programs: Any-order ROABP

-First, we elaborate the first step of Forbes, Saptharishi and Shpilka~\cite{FSS14}.
-To achieve concentration they use the idea of Agrawal, Saha and Saxena \cite{ASS13}, i.e., achieving concentration in small sub-circuits implies concentration in the whole circuit.
+Now, we elaborate the first step of Forbes et al.~\cite{FSS14}, \ie, the construction of the shift $\s(t_1,t_2)$.
+To achieve concentration they use the idea of Agrawal, Saha and Saxena~\cite{ASS13}, \ie, achieving concentration in small sub-ROABPs implies concentration in the given ROABP\@.
 For the sake of completeness, we rewrite the lemma using the terminology of this paper.
+We first clarify a notation which will be used often: for an $n$-tuple $\s$ and a polynomial $D(\x)$ which only depends variables $(x_{i_1},x_{i_2}, \dots, x_{i_\ell})$, the expression $D(\x+\s)$ will denote $D(x_{i_1}+s_{i_1},x_{i_2}+s_{i_2}, \dots, x_{i_\ell}+s_{i_\ell})$.